 June sees month-long pride celebrations taking place worldwide, with rainbow flags flying high and community parades drumming to the beat of solidarity.

-The colourful and vibrant festivities throughout pride month are led by LGBT communities.
+The colourful and vibrant festivities throughout pride month are led by LGBTQ communities.
 They encourage the celebration and acceptance of all sexual identities, especially those that may have been subject to prejudice or discrimination from mainstream society.

 Whilst pride month is a wonderful and welcoming event, it also reminds us that discrimination against lesbian, gay, bisexual and transgender people sadly still occurs.
 Such prejudice can be harmful to a person’s wellbeing and have a damaging effect on both their work and homelife.